Religion in Cyprus: Judaism

 Jewish presence in Cyprus dates back to the 3rd century BC, after settling on the island, they established trade relations with other religious groups.
 In 2022, there were approximately 6,000 Jewish people on the island, who were either permanent residents or citizens in Cyprus.
 There are active Synagogues in Larnaca, Limassol, Nicosia, Paphos and Ayia Napa with dedicated Rabbis to each.
 All religious matters are handled by the Chief Rabbinate of Cyprus, headed by Chief Rabbi Arie Zeev Raskin.

 Kyrenia Synagogue (Girne Sinagogu) has been in operation since 2008 and affiliated with Chabad movement.
 The synagogue functions as a Chabad house and the rabbi is the Chaim Hillel Azimov.
 In 2023 Azimov left Northern Cyprus due to fear of possible antisemitic attacks after the Hamas-Israel war.

 Atheism and irreligion

 According to a 2011 estimate, in the Greek-Cypriot government-controlled area, 0.6% of the people consider themselves irreligious or atheist.
 In 2018, the Cyprus Humanist Association accused Cyprus' Ministry of Education of discrimination against atheists by promoting anti-atheist educational material through its official website.
 During the 37th session of the United Nations Human Rights Council, the International Humanist Union listed Cyprus in their list of states accused of promoting hatred against atheists and humanists.

 It's neither known how many percent of the population are atheists in the Turkish-Cypriot government-controlled area nor how they are treated in the northern part of the island.

+In the 2021 census, 9,591 inhabitants in the government-controlled area were recorded as atheist or having no religion, representing 1.04% of all inhabitants.
+Among Cypriot citizens, 2,651 people, or 0.37%, were recorded in this category.
+The census also recorded a larger number of people whose religion was not stated.

 Freedom of religion

 In 2023, the country was scored 4 out of 4 for religious freedom by Freedom House, a U.S. government-affiliated body.

+The constitution of the Republic of Cyprus prohibits religious discrimination and protects the freedom to worship, teach and practice religion.
+It also gives the Church of Cyprus the right to regulate its internal affairs and recognizes the Cyprus Foundations Administration, or Vakf, as the institution responsible for Muslim religious endowments.